dumberjs/dumberjs.github.io/options/deps.md

 This explicit dependency will force `dumber` not only bundle `map.js` of `lodash`, but all other files that `lodash` main file requires.

-To skip the main file, use `lazyMain: true`.
+To skip the main file and only bundle `lodash/map`, use `lazyMain: true`.

 ```js
 deps: [